A little about HTTP 503 error code

 The “503 Service Unavailable” status code indicates that the server you are trying to access is temporarily down due to overloading or server maintenance issues.

-By overloading (normally) means your website is getting much traffic than the server capacity.
+By overloading (normally) means your website is getting more traffic than the server capacity.
 This is explained in the section below.

 In this tutorial, I will explain http 503 status code from three perspectives.

-• The first is from visitors point if you are trying to visit a website and face 503 error.
+• The first is from a visitor’s point.
+If you are trying to visit a website and face a 503 error.

-• The second is from the web master/owner perspective; the error occurs at server side and how you may fix this.
+• The second is from the webmaster/owner perspective; the error occurs on the server side and how you may fix this.

-• The third point is regarding 503 error and its SEO consequences.
-What if your website is down due to 503 error and how search engines take that?
+• The third point is regarding the 503 error and its SEO consequences.
+What if your website is down due to a 503 error and how do search engines take that?

 So, if you are just learning what is 503 error code in general then keep on reading the entire article.
 Otherwise, you may jump directly to the section that relates to your situation.